-AACOMAS calculates an average science, non-science, and overall GPA by undergraduate year, undergraduate total, post-baccalaureate and graduate coursework, and an average of all coursework taken.
-Repeated courses are included; the original course grade is not included in the calculation.
+AACOMAS calculates an average science, non-science, and overall GPA for undergraduate, post-baccalaureate and graduate coursework, and an average of all coursework taken.
 AACOMAS does not include professional coursework in their calculations.

 Question 7: Do the recommendation letters have to be submitted with the secondary application packet?